Abdellam1994/AML_project/README.md

 To choose the agent, it has to be either `lstd`, `ucb1` or `nnql`.

-The `compare` argument can be used if and only if you already did the learning with the 3 agents before, and compares the 3 cumulative rewards
+The `compare` argument can be either `compare` or `nocompare`.
+ It is can be used if and only if you already did the learning with the 3 agents before, and compares the 3 cumulative rewards